 Your jaw may be hurting for a variety of reasons.
 It’s possible that you overexerted your jaw, injured it, or have inflammation in the area.
-Even Cleveland Clinic “Temporomandibular Joint (TMJ) Disorders” View Source can lead to tightness in your jaw muscles, especially if you clench your jaw or grind your teeth.
+Even chronic stress Cleveland Clinic “Temporomandibular Joint (TMJ) Disorders” View Source can lead to tightness in your jaw muscles, especially if you clench your jaw or grind your teeth.

 TMDs cause pain and discomfort in the jaw joint and the muscles that control its movement.
-The temporomandibular joint is the NIH “TMJ Disorders” View Source due to the combination of hinging and sliding motions.
+The temporomandibular joint is the most complicated joint in the body NIH “TMJ Disorders” View Source due to the combination of hinging and sliding motions.
 It’s also extremely delicate.
 “You have muscles, cartilage, bone, ligaments, nerves, and blood vessels all in a very small space, being moved in a complex fashion, thousands of times a day,” Chris Salierno, DDS, Chief Dental Officer at Tend, tells us.
 “Unfortunately, that means there is ample opportunity for one element to stop working properly and set off a chain reaction for the rest of the system.”

 This condition can manifest as sudden discomfort in the jaw or pain around the joints that accompanies biting.
 For many, the symptoms of TMJ disorders can often appear seemingly out of nowhere, which is why it’s important to manage them early on.